Eric-Canas/CircularDict/README.md

 Working with **CircularDict** is as simple as using a standard Python `dict`, with additional parameters `maxlen` or `maxsize_bytes` on the initialization to control the buffer size.

 #### Example with `maxlen`
 You can use `maxlen` to define a maximum amount of items that the dictionary can store.
-It will be useful for defining fixed size buffers.
+It is useful for defining fixed size buffers.

 ```python
 from circular_dict import CircularDict